AllinGaming/solana_e_voting_test/README.md

   - Call `vote` for candidate 0.
 - Swap the title/candidates/time window and the private key to fit your test.
   - Defaults to localnet.
 To target devnet instead, set `SOLANA_RPC_URL=https://api.devnet.solana.com` and deploy your program there (update `Anchor.toml`/`declare_id!`).

+### Web clients (admin + user)
+- Admin (create polls): `cd admin-client && cp .env.example .env.local && npm install && npm run dev`
+  - Fill `VITE_PROGRAM_ID` and `VITE_RPC_URL` to match your deployment.
+  - Connect a wallet (Phantom/Solflare supported out of the box), enter title/candidates/start/duration, and create the poll.
+The UI shows the poll PDA to share.
+- User (vote): `cd user-client && cp .env.example .env.local && npm install && npm run dev`
+  - Fill the same env vars; enter the poll PDA from the admin and load the poll, then pick a candidate and vote.
+  - Uses the same wallet adapter setup; ensure the poll exists on the cluster you point to.

 ### Firebase + Firestore (bind email -> wallet)
 - Client bootstrap helper: `client/src/firebase.ts` exports `initFirebase()` (returns `{ app, auth, db }`), `getBoundWallet`, and `bindWalletOnce`.